AleoNet/welcome/documentation/guides/introduction/02_installation.md

 leo update
 ```

+The [Leo CLI guide](https://docs.leo-lang.org/cli/overview) provides descriptions for all of the CLI commands.

+The [Leo Language guide](https://docs.leo-lang.org/language/overview) provides an overview of the syntax and semantics of the Leo programming language.

 ### 1.6 Optional: IDE Syntax Highlighting

 Aleo maintains syntax highlighting implementations for various popular code editors.
 This can significantly enhance your development experience by providing visual cues and making your Leo code more readable.
 Here's a brief overview of the supported editors: